notification of copyright infringement

 In an emergency situation time is everything.
 When you call 911 from the SPARK app, the app shows your live location and your ride details, so you can share them with the emergency dispatcher.

 auto insurance protection

-As a driver or delivery agent you need to have your own full auto insurance for your own car and the other party coverage.
+As a driver or delivery agent you need to have your own full auto insurance for your own car and the other party coverage which you can extend through your own insurance company for rideshare purposes.
 SPARK has business insurance which cover incidents to parcels or properties which help to protect drivers and delivery agents in those cases.

 SPARK support is available 24/7, and is handled by a team of trained professional safety agents.
 In case you’re in emergency situations, you should always contact 911 before anything. learn how to reach us ...